 Jay Fisher - World Class Knifemaker

 There are many components that bring a fine custom or handmade knife to its pinnacle of style, use, and completion.
 Though the first view is of the blade and handle, the bolsters, guard, pommel, and fittings are just as important to the construction and fulfillment of the piece.
-Understanding how all these components work together, what they are constructed of, how they are finished, mounted, displayed, oriented, and completed is essential to the knife maker.
-These features and components are just as important to the knife client, owner, or user, and, along with the blade, set the artistic tone or tactical value of the knife.
+Understanding how all these components work together, their materials, how they are finished, mounted, displayed, oriented, and completed is essential to the knife maker.
+These features and components are just as important to the knife client, owner, or user, and, along with the blade, set the overall strength, artistic tone, or tactical value of the knife.

 On this page, you will find the basic introduction to the handle and fittings.
 Please take a few moments to familiarize yourself with the knife handle and fittings in detail before moving to the more detailed specifics and examples in the pages that follow: